SQream/sqream_docs/feature_guides/concurrency_and_locks.rst

    287          | CREATE OR REPLACE TABLE nba2 AS SELECT "Name" FROM nba WHERE REGEXP_COUNT("Name", '( )+', 8)>1; | sqream   | 192.168.1.91 | 5000 | schema$t$public                 | Inclusive | 2019-12-26 00:03:30  | 2019-12-26 00:03:30
    287          | CREATE OR REPLACE TABLE nba2 AS SELECT "Name" FROM nba WHERE REGEXP_COUNT("Name", '( )+', 8)>1; | sqream   | 192.168.1.91 | 5000 | table$t$public$nba2$Insert      | Exclusive | 2019-12-26 00:03:30  | 2019-12-26 00:03:30
    287          | CREATE OR REPLACE TABLE nba2 AS SELECT "Name" FROM nba WHERE REGEXP_COUNT("Name", '( )+', 8)>1; | sqream   | 192.168.1.91 | 5000 | table$t$public$nba2$Update      | Exclusive | 2019-12-26 00:03:30  | 2019-12-26 00:03:30

+For more information on troubleshooting lock related issues, see :ref:`lock_related_issues`.